Keeping yourself safe: what you can do

 - Keep windows open for ventilation.

-- As far as possible, avoid games and activities which lead to physical contact between children.
+- As far as possible, games and activities which lead to physical contact between children should be avoided.

-- Spread children out as far as possible when in the classroom and when eating – ideally 2 metres apart.
+- Students should be spread out as far as possible when in the classroom and when eating – ideally 2 metres apart from staff.

-- Children should walk single file when moving about the building and must not hold hands.
+- Students should walk single file when moving about the building and should not hold hands.

-- Stagger break and lunch times where possible so that the playground and dining area doesn't become crowded at any time.
-Make sure that children are not holding hands, hugging or jumping on each other and keep them 2 metres apart.
+- Where possible, break and lunch times should be staggered so that the playground and dining area does not become crowded at any time.
+Students should not be holding hands, hugging or jumping on each other.

 - Staff should practice social distancing in the staff room and kitchen areas.
-Try to avoid crowding round tea urns, kettles and fridges and keep 2 metres apart.
+It is important to try to avoid crowding round tea urns, kettles and fridges and to keep 2 metres apart if possible.

-The Government must ensure that PPE is available for school staff at significant risk of airborne contamination due to necessary close personal contact with students who can't control behaviour such as spitting, coughing or sneezing.
-This means providing PPE for all SLD and PMLD schools, and for other special schools where risk assessments show that students' behaviour poses these risks.
+- Personal protective equipment (PPE) should be provided for staff at significant risk of airborne contamination due to necessary close personal contact with students who cannot control behaviour such as spitting, coughing or sneezing.
+This means providing PPE for all schools for pupils with significant learning difficulties (SLD) and profound and multiple learning difficulties (PMLD), and for other special schools and early years settings, where risk assessments show that students' behaviour poses these risks.

-7. What to do if a child or member of staff shows Covid19 symptoms during the school day
+8. What to do if a child or member of staff shows Covid-19 symptoms during the school/college day

-- Where a child reports feeling hot, or where you notice that a child looks flushed, clammy or feverish, or is developing a persistent cough, the child should be kept apart from other children and staff – at least 2 metres – until picked up.
+- Where a student reports feeling hot, or where it is noticed that a student looks flushed, clammy or feverish, or is developing a persistent cough, they should be kept apart from other students and staff – at least 2 metres – until picked up.
 Ideally, this should be in a separate room behind a closed door with a window open.
-Some children will need to be supervised.
+Some students will need to be supervised.
 Any member of staff supervising them must wash their hands for 20 seconds afterwards.
-If the child needs to use the bathroom, if possible they should use a separate facility and this area should cleaned and disinfected using standard cleaning products before being used by anyone else.
+If the student needs to use the bathroom, if possible they should use a separate facility and this area should cleaned and disinfected using standard cleaning products before being used by anyone else.

-8 .
-If you are worried about introducing contamination into your home you may wish to follow the following procedure when you return from school, although the public health authorities have said this is not strictly necessary as it is actually the advice given to staff working in very close quarters with patients who have Covid 19.
+If you are worried about introducing contamination into your home you may wish to use the following procedure when you return from school/college, although the public health authorities have said this is not strictly necessary as it is actually the advice given to staff working in very close quarters with patients who have Covid-19.